IBM-Bluemix-Docs/mass-data-migration/set-up-device.md

 ## Powering on the device
 {: #power-on-device}

-After you position the device, power on the device by using the supplied power cord.
+After you position the device, use the supplied power cord to power on the device.

 1. Retrieve the power cord that is located under the transport case lid.
 2. Attach the power cord to the inlet on the device, and then connect the plug to a power socket.